-Ashley Walker, Menlo Park Police Department, personal communication CDM Smith 2013 Report, p.
-69 significant value.
+- Shuttle service.
+Shuttle buses make public transit a more useful option.
+Shuttle buses are of interest to a large number of employees and would be of immediate and significant value.
 This is of great interest to employers as well, as it would expand the pool of potential employees.
 The subcommittee wrote a survey (attachment 2), visited 120 businesses and surveyed 240 employees.
 The results reveal that 38% of employees would consider using a shuttle between the transit stops (train and bus) in Mountain View and downtown Los Altos.
 There is a clear distribution by age and geography.
 Younger workers are more interested and a large number of workers living in Mountain View, Menlo Park, Redwood City and San Jose are interested.
 Most workers living in Los Altos are not interested (the commute is easy), and most workers in Sunnyvale and very remote locations are not interested (they do not have good access to public transit heading to Mountain View).
 The interest in a shuttle primarily relates to problems with commuting, not problems with parking.
 The Packard Foundation has shown that a shuttle service can be effective.
-The subcommittee survey didn't explore a shuttle for the greater Los Altos area or for seniors, but several people have suggested it and this expanded service may make the effort more attractive.
+19 The subcommittee survey didn't explore a shuttle for the greater Los Altos area or for seniors, but several people have suggested it and this expanded service may make the effort more attractive.
 A joint program with VTA, Mountain View, Stanford, or Foothill College may be possible.
-This is a long-term measure and the Standing Parking Committee should continue to evaluate the feasibility.
+This is a long-term measure and the Standing Parking Committee should continue to evaluate the feasibility. - Autonomous shuttle.
+The autonomous shuttle may be a useful option and would reduce the cost of shuttle service and allow better coverage.
+The possibility of a pilot program in Los Altos is exciting and was recently discussed with Google.20 It is premature at this time, but should be kept in mind. - Transit passes.
+Transit passes (e.g., VTA Bus, Caltrain, Uber) can make public transit a more viable option for employees, and such programs, both public and private have been successfully used.
+The Standing Parking Committee should continue to evaluate the feasibility.